2018 NAEd/SPENCER DISSERTATION FELLOWS

 Shakara Tyler, Michigan State University

 Shakara Tyler is a returning-generation farmer, seedkeeper, educator, and researcher and community organizer.
-She is a PhD candidate at Michigan State University studying Agricultural Education and Black agrarianism in the Department of Community Sustainability.
-She has worked with the MSU Center for Regional Food Systems as the Underserved Farmer Development Specialist where she provided technical assistance to underserved farming groups such as farmers of color, women farmers and beginning farmers as well as developed research agendas focused on better supporting these populations.
+She is a PhD candidate at Michigan State University studying agroeoclogical education and Black agrarianism in the Department of Community Sustainability.
+She has worked with the MSU Center for Regional Food Systems as the Underserved Farmer Development Specialist where she provided technical assistance to underserved farming groups such as farmers of color, women farmers and beginning farmers as well as developed research agendas focused on better supporting these communities.
 As part of her academic studies, she explores participatory and decolonial research methodologies and community-centered pedagogies in the food justice and food sovereignty movements.
-She serves as a board member of the Detroit Black Community Food Security Network (DBCFSN), a coordinating member of the Black Dirt Farm Collective in Maryland and a educational research consultant with the Southeast African American Farmers Organic Network (SAAFON) in Georgia.
-Through these roles, she works with communities to explore agricultural and social justice pedagogies as tools in building community self-determination.
+She serves as a board member of the Detroit Black Community Food Security Network (DBCFSN), a coordinating member of the Black Dirt Farm Collective in Maryland and an educational research consultant with the Southeast African American Farmers Organic Network (SAAFON) in Georgia.
+Through these roles, she works with communities to explore agroeoclogical pedagogies as tools in building community self-determination and anticolonial realities.
+Upon completion of her PhD, she intends to continue her work as a faculty member in the academy where she can engage in ecology, social science and the arts along the intersections of research, teaching and community engagement.

 The Pedagogy of Black Agrarianism: A Process of Recovery